-These contingent liabilities embrace conditional grants to railroad companies under former acts of legislation and under the ordinances of the recent convention.
+'These contingent liabilities embrace conditional grants to railroad companies under former acts of legislation and under the ordinances of the recent convention.
 They amount to just this: When the conditions upon which these liabilities are to be assumed have been complied with-that is when certain roads are constructed up to a certain stage and have executed a first mortgage to the State, then they will be entitled Groceries, Provisions. to call for a certain amount of State bonds.
 This may never be done (for some roads have had this privilege for years) or it may be done 1 or 5 or 10 years hence.
-It certaindown by every lover of the peace and prosperity | ly cannot be done to any considerable extent, as every one conversant with the subject knows, until North Carolina bonds are greatly enhanced in value.
-And until these Experience will soon demonstrate that the conditions are complied with the State of ges made in this branch of the government North Carolina incurs no increase of indebtdollar by virtue of said indorsement.
-The statement that only \$750,000 issued to the Western N. C. R. is included in the public Treasurer's statement and the additional item of \$6,000,000 by which the debt is rolled up to more than \$27,000,000, are purely imaginative.
-The Sentinel by grouping debt and contingent liabilities together, makes the debt amount to \$19,466,500.
-It then states that the interest due on this July 1, 1869, will be \$851,000.
-The simplest arithmetic shows that even, if the debt were (as it is not) a round \$20,000,000, and a whole 6 months interest were due July 1, 1869, upon the whole amount the sum required would be \$600,000, and not \$851,000.
+It certainly cannot be done to any considerable extent, as every one conversant with the subject knows, until North Carolina bonds are greatly enhanced in value.
+And until these conditions are complied with the State of North Carolina incurs no increase of indebt-

-Again, in these contingent liabilities are reckoned the State's indorsement of \$1, 000,000 (not 1,500,000 as stated) of the W. C. & R. R. R. Co.
-It is unnecessary to state to any one familiar with the conditions of that indorsement and the condition of that road, that there is not a remote probability of the State ever being called upon to pay a
+Again, in these contingent liabilities are reckoned the State's indorsement of \$1, 000,000 (not 1,500,000 as stated) of the W. STAVES, C. & R. R. R. Co.
+It is unnecessary to state to any one familiar with the conditions of that indorsement and the condition of that road, that there is not a remote probability of the State ever being called upon to pay a dollar by virtue of said indorsement.